-- The requirements of Policy DM24 are only applicable to alterations/extensions which exceed the thresholds outlined in the General Permitted Development Order.
-The policy is applicable to householder proposals within defined settlement boundaries, the open countryside, and the Forest of Bowland National Landscape.
-Proposals relating to land designated Green Belt will be assessed in accordance with Policy SP05. - The policy seeks to ensure that proposals are compatible with and where possible enhance the wider built and natural environment, residents, communities and businesses, and infrastructure.
-Householder applications may increase the intensity of use of an existing building or plot and so it is necessary to ensure that it is supported by sufficient infrastructure and means to service the property without harming the amenity of third parties and public infrastructure. - Further guidance and advice on the size, form, layout, and appearance of proposals typically permitted in Pendle is provided within the Pendle Design Principles SPD.
+- 6.87 The policy seeks to ensure that proposals are compatible with and where possible enhance the wider built and natural environment, residents, communities and businesses, and infrastructure.
+Householder applications may increase the intensity of use of an existing building or plot and so it is necessary to ensure that it is supported by sufficient infrastructure and means to service the property without harming the amenity of third parties and public infrastructure. - 6.88 Further guidance and advice on the size, form, layout, and appearance of proposals typically permitted in Pendle is provided within the Pendle Design Principles SPD.
 Applicants are directed to have regard to the content of this document.
 Applicants should also have regard to the published conservation area appraisals and policies addressing development within conservation and townscape character areas in an adopted neighbourhood plan.
 Proposals which are consistent with the forms of development promoted through these documents have the strongest prospect of gaining planning permission subject to relevant material considerations.